How BIM has influenced building and façade design?

 Very fortunately in my 35-year career where the last 10 plus years have been in the Middle East, I have had the opportunity to work on many projects with exceptionally complex and iconic façades that have challenged every aspect of digital engineering design and construction.

-How Building Information Modelling (BIM) and parametric are implemented procedures into the design process?
+How Building Information Modelling (BIM) and parametric are implemented procedures in the design process?

 It is important that architects and the design team generally can convey their vision or design intent to all necessary project stakeholders.
 Traditionally, this would have been done using presentations or sketches, or references to real-world items or natural elements.